 CVC San Diego: Sip this.
 Feast on that.
 Relax here

-The San Diego Convention Center offers CVC attendees the best of both worlds.
-On one side, you have the wide open expanse of the Pacific Ocean.
+The San Diego Convention Center offers the best of both worlds for attendees at Fetch, a dvm360 conference.
+On one side, you have the wide-open expanse of the Pacific Ocean.
 On the other side, you have the Gaslamp Quarter, a 16-square-block dining and entertainment hub of more than 100 restaurants, pubs, shops, nightclubs and more.

 Finding food and fun won’t be a problem.
 Deciding what to pick from a long list of fabulous options might.
 With that in mind, we’ve put together a quick guide to some sweet spots within one mile of the convention center to get you started.

 Want to sip your coffee next to a kitty?
 The Cat Café gets you and is here for you.
 A café purchase is your admission fee to its playpen of adoptable cats.
 If you just need a quick furry feline fix without the caffeine, you can visit the playpen for $5.